 Meridian Technology Center serves adult and secondary students.
 A discipline code is provided for secondary students to inform students of the standards of conduct required of students, and of the consequences that attach to misconduct.
 School laws that prescribe procedures applicable to secondary students are, in some instances, not applicable to adult students.
 Accordingly, Meridian has established a separate policy applicable to adult students that explains the standards of conduct and civility expected of adult students and also explains the actions that may be taken when adult conduct violates those standards.
-Adults are held to standards of conduct that are no less than those which attach to secondary students may be cut-short or terminated in instances where an adult student's conduct violates the approved standards or when a student, for other reasons, cannot fulfill program requirements essential to successful course completion.
+Adults are held to standards of conduct that are no less than those which attach to secondary students attending the technology center.
+Educational opportunities available to adult students may be cut-short or terminated in instances where an adult student's conduct violates the approved standards or when a student, for other reasons, cannot fulfill program requirements essential to successful course completion.